OCR-D/ocrd-website/site/en/workflows.md

 ### Step 7: Region segmentation

 <!-- BEGIN-EVAL sed -n '0,/^## Notes/ p' ./repo/ocrd-website.wiki/Workflow-Guide-region-segmentation.md|sed '$d' -->
 In this processing step, an (optimized) document image is taken as an input and the image is segmented into the various regions, including columns.
 Segments are also classified, either coarse (text, separator, image, table, ...) or fine-grained (paragraph, marginalia, heading, ...).

 **Note:** If you use `ocrd-tesserocr-segment-region`, which uses only bounding boxes instead of polygon coordinates, then you should post-process via `ocrd-segment-repair` with `plausibilize=True` to obtain better results without large overlaps.
+Alternatively, consider using the all-in-one [`ocrd-tesserocr-recognize`](#step-x-multistep) processor that can do region segmentation, line segmentation and text recognition in one step and can query tesseract for the generally more precise polygon region outlines instead of more coarse bounding boxes.

-**Note:** The `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` processors do not only segment the page, but also the text lines within the detected text regions in one step.
+**Note:** The `ocrd-tesserocr-recognize`, `ocrd-sbb-textline-detector` and `ocrd-cis-ocropy-segment` processors do [not only segment the page, but also](#step-x-multistep) the text lines within the detected text regions in one step.
 Therefore with those (and only with those!) processors you don't need to segment into lines in an extra step.

 <table class="before-after">